hikashi/multi-robot-rrt-exploration-noetic/README.md

 ## Requirements
-The following code is exectuted in ROS Melodic in Ubuntu 18.04 LTS
+The following code is executed in ROS Noetic in Ubuntu 20.04 LTS

-The following libraries are required to install before proceeding to run the code
+The following libraries are required to be installed before proceeding to run the code

     $ sudo apt-get install ros-noetic-gmapping
     $ sudo apt-get install ros-noetic-navigation